Leaf-Agriculture/docs/docs/machine_file_conversion_endpoints.md

 #### Response

-[Here's a link with sample responses][14] for "planted", "applied" and "harvested" operation files.
+[Here's a link with sample responses][19] for "planted", "applied", "harvested" and "tillage" operation files.

 ### Get a file's images